Category Archives: New Jersey

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the neighbor concerned help you find the edge so he can be a lot more ensured that the work has been done appropriately.
-If he helps you, he will certainly see the proof you reveal and also will certainly not later be inclined to suggest a lot regarding it.
+It is always well to have the neighbor concerned aid you find the edge so he can be much more ensured that the job has actually been done correctly.
+If he aids you, he will certainly see the proof you reveal and also will certainly not later be inclined to assert so much about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.